Rickcau/api-transcript-service/README.md

 # Transcript Summary API - Blob Trigger

 In this example, I provide an example of how leverage an Isolated Azure Function Blob Trigger that parses a Teams Meeting Transcript into a condensed format that is then used by AI to summarize the condensed transcript.
 I also expose an HTTP Trigger for Language Translation purposes.
-In the HTTP Post request you can pass a FileName, Container and target Language and the API for translate the file into the target language.
+In the HTTP Post request you can pass a FileName, Container and target language and the API will translate the content into the target language.
+This example is leveraging the Semantic Kernel SDK so extending it's capibilities is super simple.

 # Language Translation API - Http Trigger